-If colourants and printing inks are used in the the greaseproof paper and converted products, they must comply with:
+If colourants and printing inks are used in the greaseproof paper and converted products in contact with food, they must comply with:

-• BfR's recommendation XXXVI.
+BfR's recommendation XXXVI.
 Paper and board for food contact, April 2021 or more recent versions and subsequent subdocuments such as BfR's recommendation XXXVI/2.
-Paper and Paperboard for baking purposes, April 2022 or more recent versions.
+Paper and Paperboard for baking purposes, April 2022 or more recent versions22.